Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-In the computational implementation of this approach, the local (standard) methods to analyzing sloppiness (matrices $\mathbf{H}$ or $\mathbf{L}$) were found to be computationally inexpensive in comparison to the Bayesian methods (matrices $\mathbf{P}$ and $\mathbf{G}$).
-Nevertheless, since local analysis of sloppiness considers a single point estimation in parameter space (\ie the best-fit parameter values), this local approach can only accurately quantify the model sensitivity to parameter changes when the likelihood function maximum (or cost function minimum) is well defined \cite{Transtrum2012,Gutenkunst2007b}.
-Unfortunately, if the surface described by the likelihood function is relatively complicated (with ridges), this method can mislead inference of stiff eigenparameters (see, for example, Table~\ref{tb:eigenparameters network model}) \cite{Mannakee2016}.
-Despite this limitation, local analysis of sloppiness can still be very useful in model-data fitting applications where computationally expensive models make implementation of Bayesian inference impractical.
+In the implementation of this framework, the local (standard) methods to analyzing sloppiness (matrices $\mathbf{H}$ or $\mathbf{L}$) were found to be computationally inexpensive in comparison to the Bayesian methods (matrices $\mathbf{P}$ and $\mathbf{G}$).
+Thus, standard methods can be very useful in model-data fitting applications where computationally expensive models make implementation of Bayesian inference impractical.
+Nevertheless, since local analysis of sloppiness considers a single point estimation in parameter space (\ie the best-fit parameter values), this local approach can only accurately quantify the model sensitivity to parameter changes when the likelihood function maximum (or cost function minimum) is well defined \cite{Transtrum2012,Gutenkunst2007}.
+Unfortunately, if the likelihood surface is relatively complicated (\eg with ridges), this method can mislead inference of stiff eigenparameters (see, for example, Table~\ref{tb:eigenparameters network model}) \cite{Mannakee2016,FernandezSlezak2010}. \hltext{Careful selection of the optimization algorithm is thus needed to avoid convergence to local optima \cite{Transtrum2011,FernandezSlezak2010,Brown2003}.} \hltext{In addition to this limitation, both standard methods to analyzing sloppiness require a closed-form likelihood function to calculate sensitivity matrices $\mathbf{H}$ and $\mathbf{L}$, such as the Gaussian likelihood functions~(\eg Eqs.~\ref{eq:likelihood} and \ref{eq:application likelihood}) considered here.}